 - Steel: Steel step ladders are durable and heavier than either aluminum or fiberglass, so they offer a sturdy base on which to climb, but steel also tends to corrode and rust if it gets wet.
 A steel ladder will last longer if it’s used indoors and wiped dry if it gets wet.

 - Wood: Before aluminum, fiberglass, and steel appeared in step ladders, wood was the material of choice.
-You can still find wood step ladders, and they’re often reasonably priced, but they may not support as much weight as the other types of step ladders.
-Wood ladders tend to be less durable since they’re not weather resistant, but if you’re a purist, it’s hard to beat the look of a wooden step ladder.
+Wood step ladders are still available, and they’re often reasonably priced, but they may not support as much weight as other types of step ladders.
+Wood ladders tend to be less durable since they’re not weather resistant, but for purists, it’s hard to beat the look of a wooden step ladder.

 The American National Standards Institute (ANSI) rates step ladders by the amount of weight they will safely hold.
-This number will usually appear in the ladder’s description as maximum weight in pounds, such as “up to 250 pounds.”
-You may also see the ladder listed as a Type I, Type II, or Type III step ladder based on the following weight ratings.
+The weight capacity will usually appear in the ladder’s description as maximum weight in pounds, such as “up to 250 pounds.”
+A ladder may also be listed as a Type I, Type II, or Type III step ladder based on the following weight ratings:

-- Type I: Will support up to 250 pounds, designed for contractor and commercial use.
+- Type I will support up to 250 pounds and is designed for contractor and commercial use.

-- Type III: Will support up to 200 pounds, suitable for most household uses.
+- Type III will support up to 200 pounds and is suitable for most household uses.

 Our Top Picks

 Among the handiest of tools, a step ladder will quickly earn its keep in a home when you want to access an item that’s out of reach or hang a painting without teetering on a kitchen chair.
 Step ladders fold up to just a few inches thick, making them suitable for storing in a utility closet.
 One of the following step ladders may come in handy at your house.